Winter safeguards for city dogs copyright (c) 2021 Frania Shelley-Grielen.

 washcloth in a plastic bag and another dry one in a separate bag.
 If your dog

 another product that promises to protect from winter sidewalks as well as hot

 asphalt in the summer.
 While this may be effective against the driven snow,

 chemical deicers seem to penetrate despite the product’s claims.
 Advantages

-to using this type of product are in the ease of use and the added benefit of conditioning paw
+to using this type of product are in the ease of use and the added benefit of

-in any kind of weather, and now it can be illegal.
+idea in any kind of weather, and now it can be illegal.
 The City Council passed

-a law

-last month banning owners from tethering dogs wearing choke or pinch collars.
+a law several years ago banning owners from tethering dogs wearing choke or

-what type of breed you have.
+and what type of breed you have.
 When purchasing a dog coat look for

 Puppies typically have less body fat than adults so they would most always